Food Allergies

 If you suspect your child is having an allergic reaction, follow your doctor’s instructions.

-The following text contains examples of the words a child might use to describe a reaction.
+The attached document contains examples of the words a child might use to describe a reaction.

 For more information visit the Food Allergy Research and Education: http://www.foodallergy.org/